EliLopez4774/Spotify-Charts-2023-EDA/README.md

 ### Section G - Advanced Analysis
 C# was the key with the most song entries in the data set, and it could be a direct correlation to why it also has the most streamed songs, as presented in the graph below.
 However, while G was the second in the category of having the most songs, it isn't the one with the second most streams.
-That honor belongs to songs with F#, which makes the C# case a possible outlier or a coincidence, or simply because C# is a pretty common key.
+That honor belongs to songs with F#, making the C# case a possible outlier or a coincidence, or simply because C# is a common key.

 ![image](https://github.com/user-attachments/assets/a311722e-3205-4b08-98b2-9baf5892bce0)

 ![image](https://github.com/user-attachments/assets/005c8051-9e19-4a0e-a5ad-2240e2dcc872)

 As for the modes, the count was almost the same for minor and major, and the one who got the higher number of songs, in this case, the major mode songs, had the higher number of streams.
-Considering there are only two of the modes, it isn't enough to draw a conclusion regarding the number of streams and the number of songs from the mode that got in the top streamed data set.
+Considering there are only two modes, it isn't enough to draw a conclusion regarding the number of streams and songs from the mode that got in the top streamed data set.

 ![image](https://github.com/user-attachments/assets/a605b4c1-ce71-4e47-be2e-53e94453e8c9)